INOMAX and your baby

-INOMAX (also known as inhaled nitric oxide) is an inhaled drug that is approved by the U.S. Food and Drug Administration (FDA) for treating Hypoxic Respiratory Failure (HRF) in newborns greater than 34 weeks gestational age.
+INOMAX (nitric oxide) gas, for inhalation is an inhaled drug that is approved by the U.S. Food and Drug Administration (FDA) for treating Hypoxic Respiratory Failure (HRF) in newborns greater than 34 weeks gestational age.
 HRF means that your newborn isn’t getting enough oxygen into his or her blood.
 Newborns with this form of respiratory failure are unable to breathe on their own and have high blood pressure in the blood vessels of their lungs, which is known as pulmonary hypertension.

 When INOMAX is given to your newborn, it is mixed with oxygen in a breathing device called a ventilator.
 The drug relaxes the blood vessels so blood flow improves.
 This allows more oxygen to be picked up by the bloodstream and improves oxygen levels in your infant’s blood.